Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 Note

-status during this time.
-After OS installation is complete, the server status will change to Ready
+Server setup and OS installation may take up to 45 minutes.
+The server will have the Provisioning status during this time.
+After OS installation is complete, the server status will change to Ready.

-Create a cloud network with a subnet
+Create a cloud network and subnet

 Create a cloud network and subnet to connect the Compute Cloud VM to.